Home » Chocolate » 'Bunny Chow' Banana Bread Dessert

 2. In a large bowl combine mashed bananas, sugar, vegetable oil, sour cream, and eggs.
 Mix by hand just until ingredients are combined (don’t overmix).

-3. In a separate bowl, combine flour, baking powder, baking soda, cinnamon, ground cloves and salt.
+3. In a separate bowl, combine flour, baking powder, baking soda, cinnamon, cloves and salt.
 Mix well.
 Add to the banana mixture, and mix until just combined (don’t overmix, it’s okay if you see a few lumps).

-4. Spoon the batter ¾ full into the muffin cups and bake for 25 minutes or until the tops are brown and the middle is set when a toothpick is inserted and comes out clean.
+5. Bake for 25 minutes or until the tops are brown and the middle is set- when a toothpick is inserted in the middle and comes out clean.

 Notes